micromdm/nanodep/docs/operations-guide.md

 For the PUT operation you can supply a "force" URL parameter which will override the matching consumer key check.

+The PUT endpoint is discouraged; instead you should perform the full PKI exchange with the "tokenpki" endpoints.
+If you import only the "raw" OAuth tokens then NanoDEP will not have access to the correct private key for the associated DEP name.
+This private key is used for some modern DEP operations and won't be possible.

 #### Assigner

 * Endpoint: `GET, PUT /v1/assigner/{name}`